-<,
+Annual Product Quality Review,

 Risk Assessments,

-<.
+Management Review.

-Each Department is responsible for ensuring appropriate handling of CAPA process flow. < process flow is described on Figure 1.
+Each Department is responsible for ensuring the appropriate handling of the CAPA process flow.
+CAPA Management process flow is described in Figure 1.

-Figure 1: < Process
+Figure 1: CAPA Management Process

 Initiation

-In the event of the occurrence of non-conformities or other undesirable situations specified in section 5.1, the requirements of the procedures that describe the actions to be taken when such events or situations occur, e.g. < <, < <, < <, < <, < <.
+In the event of the occurrence of nonconformities or other undesirable situations specified in section 5.1, the requirements of the procedures that describe the actions to be taken when such events or situations occur, e.g. SOP-06 Deviation and Nonconformity Management, SOP-08 Audits Management, SOP-11 Annual Product Quality Review, SOP-12 Complaints and Recalls Management, SOP-09 Quality Risk Management.

 As a result of the implementation of such processes, there is a need for the implementation of CAPA measurements.